paper-engineer/laser-gallery/docs/_pages/troubleshooting.md

 - put all the product options through the laser, then post them up separately on the website, then handoff
 - file system planning

+people and places to leave sample kit around
+- just friendly: downstairs with mandy, say hi to all my neighbours with house numbers on acrylic (ehhhh expensive though) or I guess we can spray finish it, give b a notebook thingy, drop a mandala on v
+- at the board game shop (and other game shops)
+- leave a selection of options with niki
+- at dance
+- on the desk at 3bros lol
+- commissioning personnel nameplates

 ## issues

 it's not turning on: check e-stop, power switch on right, and key turned. also check plugged in, etc.